ResonantConcepts/podcastimages/readme.md

 #### First deploy Configuration

 1. Add your environment variables in your Cloudflare dashboard or your `wrangler.toml` file.
-2. Add your custom domain to cloudflare.
+2. Add your custom domain to Cloudflare.
 3. Inside your domain configurations associate the worker route to the domain.
 4. Inside `wranger.toml` add the following configuration: